An example of the calculation of the forces and mechanical stresses for the high-frequency line trap at the short circuit current.

 Determine forces and mechanical stresses in the high-frequency line trap body.

 The actual spring-coil is modelled as a set of circular turns embedded in a fiberglass case.
-That facilitates 2D axisymemtric simulation.
+That facilitates 2D axisymmetric simulation.

-The solution consists of two stages: the calculation of forces in a magnetic problem, the calculation of mechanical stresses in a mechanical problem.
-The transfer of forces from magnetic problem to mechanical one is automated using the coupling mechanism.
+The solution consists of two stages: the calculation of forces in a AC Magnetic problem, and then the calculation of mechanical stresses in a mechanical problem.
+The transfer of forces from AC Magnetic problem to mechanical one is automated using the coupling mechanism.

 Current density distribution in the aluminum cable: